Mortgage Waiting Period After Foreclosure And Bankruptcy

 - Partial cash payment and partial check payments cannot be used to prove rental verification

-- It needs to be 12 months of cancelled checks and/or 12 months bank statements
+It needs to be 12 months of canceled checks and/or 12 months of bank statements.

 - Again, that is only if it is a registered licensed property management company

 - Rental verification is extremely important because of payment shock

 - Mortgage loan underwriters take the fact that if borrowers have no rental verification, payment shock from paying zero rent to new mortgage payment will reflect a payment shock